Here’s what you need:

 Here we are all primed up.
 I sprayed on two coats of this because it covered so well.

 I let mine dry for a day or two…not really I had to work and had other things that took my attention off this project.
-Smile Whenever the primer coat is completely dry and you’ve removed all the stray glue hairs you may have missed the first go around you can pick up the colored spray paint and go for it.
+Whenever the primer coat is completely dry and you’ve removed all the stray glue hairs you may have missed the first go around you can pick up the colored spray paint and go for it.
 The color I picked was a matte finish.
 I wanted the color to have a shine to it so I picked up a can of the Crystal Clear Enamel (which I didn’t end up using because I felt like the color had enough shine in it anyways)

 First color coat.
 (It’s really not this bright of a color.
 I was outside in the glaring sun and I think that messed up my picture.)